doverunner/fps-ios-sdk/sample/Advanced/README.md

 ## Important Notes

-- This sample does not implement all the features of  `PallyConFPSSDK.xcframework` and does not correspond to all app states.
+- This sample does not implement all the features of  `DoveRunnerFairPlay.xcframework` and does not correspond to all app states.

 ## Main Files

-__PallyConSDKManager.swift__:
+__SDKManager.swift__:

-- PallyConSDKManager is the main class in this sample that demonstrates how to manage downloading HLS streams.
+- SDKManager is the main class in this sample that demonstrates how to manage downloading HLS streams.
 - It includes APIs for starting and canceling downloads, deleting existing assets off the users device, and monitoring the download progress.

 __FPSPlaybackKManager.swift__: